Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Layers/DisplayWfsLayer/README.md

 ## Use case

 WFS is an open standard with functionality similar to ArcGIS feature services.
-Runtime support for WFS allows you to interoperate with open systems, which are often used in inter-agency efforts, like those for disaster relief.
+The ArcGIS Maps SDK for Qt support for WFS allows you to interoperate with open systems, which are often used in inter-agency efforts, like those for disaster relief.

 ## How to use the sample